ROBERT SIEGEL, HOST:

 HENN: When it launched, the original Kindle Fire's most appealing characteristic was that it was cheap.
 It's biggest drawback was, it was cheap.
 It didn't have a volume control or a camera.
 McQuivey says it's - obviously - time for Amazon to up its game.

 MCQUIVEY: It has to make the devices as good as the service experience that it's offering.

 HENN: So today, Jeff Bezos, Amazon's CEO, did just that.

 JEFF BEZOS: We decided to go big.

-HENN: Amazon unveiled a bunch of new gadgets, including tablet with a much bigger screen like the iPad.
+HENN: Amazon unveiled a bunch of new gadgets, including a tablet with a much bigger screen - like the iPad.
 But Amazon is still pushing the envelope to keep costs down.
-It's eReaders start at $69.
-And for $499, which is the most popular price for an iPad right now, Amazon is offering a Kindle Fire that has all the bells and whistles, including a 4G LTE wireless connection.
-That super fast connection is something Apple doesn't offer - at least not yet.
-To sweeten this deal, Amazon is offering a data plan for just $49 dollars a year.
-Similar plans for Apple's tablets cost more than four-and-a-half times as much.
+Its eReaders start at just $69.
+And for $499, which is the most popular price for an iPad right now, Amazon is offering a Kindle Fire that has all the bells and whistles - including a 4G LTE wireless connection.
+That super-fast connection is something Apple doesn't offer - at least, not yet.
+[POST-BROADCAST CORRECTION: Some iPad models do include a 4G connection.]
+To sweeten this deal, Amazon is offering a data plan for just $49 a year.
+Similar plans for Apple's tablets cost more than four and a half times as much.
 But before you rush online to buy, you might want to wait.
-Apple is planning its own product announcement next week.
+Apple's planning its own product announcement next week.

 Steve Henn, NPR News, Silicon Valley.
 Transcript provided by NPR, Copyright NPR.